mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : Specifies type of layout for ListView row.
 Designer only property.

 {:id="ListView.Orientation" .number} *Orientation*
-: Specifies the style the button.
-This does not check that the argument is a legal value.
+: Specifies the layout's orientation (vertical, horisontal)

 {:id="ListView.Selection" .text} *Selection*
 : Returns the text in the `ListView` at the position of [`SelectionIndex`](#ListView.SelectionIndex).